 – Basic Height Terminologies

 – Developing Site Procedures and Safe Work Methods (SWMS, JSA’s)

 The program involves an extensive practical skills development module in a simulated or real workplace and includes a Work at Heights rescue practical.

 Upon successful completion a Statement of Attainment and Wallet Card will be issued for:

 Course duration is 1 day (approx 8 hours total) – 7:30am-3:30pm.

-Training and assessment is conducted at the 3D Safety Training Centre or training can be conducted on-site at the premises of industry clients providing there have suitable infrastructure and training facilities.
+Training and assessment is conducted at the 3D Safety Training Centre in Cameron Park or training can be conducted on-site at the premises of industry clients providing there have suitable infrastructure and training facilities.

 $195 per Person